 Look at the picture above and note that the horizontal wood member (called a rail) is sagging.
-The rail was horizontal when the fence was built.
+Everyday experience is that the rail was horizontal (level) when the fence was built.
 The sag due to creep is many times the sag that occurred initially when the only load carried by the rail was the dead load of the rail itself and the wood attached to it.

 A funny thing about creep